canadadev/site/content/benefits/discounts.md

 row: "2"
 ---

-Provides discounts with leading suppliers that assist software engineers

-### Benefits of Discounts

-1. Save money
-2. Do business with trusted suppliers
+Provides member perks and specialized providers for software engineers.

+## MemberPerks

+* Travel Discounts
+* Local Merchant Discounts
+* Online Discounts
+* And many more types

-## CanadaDev Suppliers
+## Custom Suppliers

-- [Benchmark Law](https://www.benchmarklaw.ca/) - all services at discount of 10%
+- [Benchmark Law](https://www.benchmarklaw.ca/) - all legal services at discount of 10%
 - [Contact us](mailto:hello@canadadev.com?subject=%20Add me as supplier%20) to be added as a supplier

 Become a member to start saving now.